YBHwang/clova-developer-guide/en-KR/CIC/Guides/InteractWithCIC/Handle_Directive.md

 <div class="danger">
   <p><strong>Caution!</strong></p>
-  <p>The client must ignore any unsupported or unknown directives if they are received.
-Because the client can receive many directives from CIC at once as a multipart message, it is particularly important that the client only ignores the unsupported or unknown directives among the received directives.</p>
+  <p>The client must ignore any unsupported or unknown directive messages.
+Because the client can receive many directive messages from CIC at once as a multipart message, it is particularly important that the client only ignores the unsupported or unknown directive messages among the received directive messages.</p>
 </div>